phughesmcr/Miski/README.md

 ## Features
 * Simple, developer-friendly, human-readable API
-* Modern ES2020 data-oriented Typescript codebase
+* Modern modular ES2020 data-oriented Typescript codebase
 * Fast, cache-friendly ArrayBuffer-based component data storage
 * Ability to use more than 32 components in one world using Uint32Array bitfields
 * Ability to limit the number of entities a component can be added to